NkemdiAnyiam/webchalk-animate/README.md

 ```
 <!--MD-E id="create-timeline"-->

+#### Adding Playback Buttons

 However, viewers will still need a way to step back and forth themselves in their browsers.
 For this, Webimator provides fully styled, out-of-the-box playback buttons that are automatically detected by a timeline.
-In the example above, notice how <!--MD-S id="usage__timeline" code-type="inline-code" MD-G-->`tLine`<!--MD-E-->'s `timelineName` config is set to <!--MD-S id="usage__timeline-name" code-type="inline-code" MD-G-->`'Basics'`  <!--MD-E-->.
+In the example above, notice how <!--MD-S id="usage__timeline" code-type="inline-code" MD-G-->`tLine`<!--MD-E-->'s `timelineName` config is set to <!--MD-S id="usage__timeline-name" code-type="inline-code" MD-G-->`'Basics'`<!--MD-E-->.
 In your HTML, you can use Webimator's custom playback button elements as shown below (the comments explain the process).

 **HTML**
 <!-- MD-S id="usage__body" code-type="html"-->